-The American Educational Institute's (AEI) 2017-2018 Medical-Dental-Legal Update is held weekly from Dec 17, 2018 - Apr 05, 2019 at Bear Creek Lodge At Mountain Village, Telluride, Colorado, United States of America.
+AEI - The 2018-19 Medical-Dental-Legal Update is organized by American Educational Institute (AEI) and will be held weekly from Dec 17, 2018 - Apr 05, 2019 at Bear Creek Lodge At Mountain Village, Telluride, Colorado, United States of America.
 The target audience for this medical event is Physicians, Dentist and other Healthcare Professionals.
-This CME Conference has been approved for a maximum of 20 AMA PRA Category 1 Credits, 20 ABIM MOC, 17.75 AAFP Credits, 20 AOA Category 2-B Credits.
+This CME Conference has been approved for a maximum of 20 AMA PRA Category 1 Credits, 20 ABIM MOC, 16.75 AAFP Credits, 20 AOA Category 2-B Credits.
 Conference Description: You practice in a dynamic and challenging environment.
 While keeping clinically current is imperative, it isn't enough.
 You must also acquire the skills necessary to navigate a professional liability minefield, manage a more effective and efficient practice, and navigate a maze of healthcare laws and regulations.
-The 2017–18 Medical-Dental-Legal Update Update is designed to assist you in that endeavor.
+The 2018–19 Medical-Dental-Legal Update Update is designed to assist you in that endeavor.
 The course, offered weekly in 32 enviable destinations, is a unique, 20-hour survey of the intersection of medicine and law as well as selected clinical topics.
 Produced in state-of-the-art production studios with broadcast-grade, HD digital technology.
-This Conference offers vital instruction from national experts in the fields of law, medicine, dentistry, asset protection, revenue cycle management and practice management.
-And their presentations include discussions ranging from domestic violence, payment receipt optimization, medical malpractice, fraud and abuse, and optimizing retirement and benefit plan structures, to the oral-systemic connection, medical errors, Hepatitis B & C, neurology and cardiovascular fitness.
-The Update is presented in a structured classroom setting affording you the opportunity for dialogue with your medical, dental and legal colleagues, and through September 28, 2018, you will have over 900 opportunities to attend at your choice of 30 premier sun and ski resorts – virtually any week you choose.
-Conference Objectives are: • Recommend preventive lifestyle behaviors and protective pharmacotherapy. • Assess the appropriateness of the direct patient care model for your practice • Utilize a variety of clinically relevant but relatively unknown treatments. • Better recognize and respond to victims of child violence. • Better understand and deal with medical malpractice litigation. • More effectively reduce practice risk and protect assets exposed to it. • More effectively protect your practice against fraud and embezzlement. • Better diagnose and treat odontogenic infections. • Identify newly FDA approved drugs, CDC immunization updates, and drug safety guidelines. • Better manage Type 2 Diabetes in older adults. • More effectively communicate with unreasonable patients. • Better interpret liver function tests. • Utilize non-pharmacologic pain management techniques. • Evaluate and improve your practice’s revenue cycle. • Better identify and treat neurologic emergencies. • More effectively engage patients in their own care Meetings Dates: Every Week, Monday - Friday 7:30 - 9:30 am. & 4:00 - 6:00 pm.
-Additional details will be posted as soon as they are available.
+Conference Objectives are: • Understand and avoid malpractice litigation. • Identify and reduce healthcare office risk. • Understand and start a direct patient care practice. • Protect professional and personal assets. • Utilize non-pharmacologic techniques for managing chronic stress. • Utilize a variety of clinically relevant but relatively unknown treatments. • Consult patients on the benefits of a longevity diet. • Utilize aspirin as a primary prevention agent for CVD, stroke and colon cancer. • Understand risks and benefits of cannabis and cannabinoids in pain management. • Understand and utilize common imaging modalities and techniques. • Identify and avoid legal and ethical pitfalls of treating unreasonable patients. • Implement new type 2 diabetes practice guidelines aimed at cardiovascular risk reduction. • Interpret chest X-rays for common clinical conditions. • Improve practice profitability through more efficient patient flow. • Reduce professional financial stress by better benefit planning. • Understand and reduce medication nonadherence. • Understand Alzheimer’s disease and better interact with afflicted patients. • Understand and manage malpractice litigation stress. • Incorporate the relationship between diabetes and oral health into patient care.
+Meetings Dates: Every Week, Monday - Friday 7:30 - 9:30 am. & 4:00 - 6:00 pm Additional details will be posted as soon as they are available.